mikespook/gorbac/LLM_CODER_GUIDE.md

 ## Extending the Package

-1. Implement custom `Role[T]` interfaces for domain-specific role behavior
+1. Embed standard `Role[T]` struct for domain-specific role behavior
 2. Implement custom `Permission[T]` interfaces for complex permission matching logic
 3. Use the `Walk` function to export RBAC state for persistence
 4. Add middleware functions for logging or metrics around RBAC operations